XinqiL/rhombus-frontend/README.md

 # Regex Replacement Project - Frontend

-This README provides a detailed guide to setting up a React application using Vite with Firebase.
+This README provides a comprehensive guide for setting up a React application powered by Vite, integrated seamlessly with Firebase, including Firebase Storage.

 ## Prerequisites